Multicultural Skin Care

 The gel helps to alleviate the itching and inflammatory effects of the insect bites.

-The massage of the gel on the dull nails, increases their natural glow and shine.
+The message of the gel on the dull nails increases their natural glow and shine.

 The Aloe Vera gel is the natural and the best shaving gel with after shave effects.